syncfusion-content/wpf-docs/wpf/Chart(Classic)/User-Interaction.md

 Essential Chart is now enhanced to obtain the list of points and the DataSource present in the user-given rectangle bounds region, using BoundsToPoints and BoundsToDataSource methods of ChartArea control.
 The rectangle region given by the user can also convert to the corresponding axes range values using the ConvertBoundsToAxesRangeValues method of ChartArea control.

-> Note: The given points of the rectangle region can internally convert to the relative position of the ChartArea control.
+N> The given points of the rectangle region can internally convert to the relative position of the ChartArea control.

 ### Use Case Scenario